GautamDeepak/Earth-Observation-Science-Practicals/EOS_Prac_Module3.md

 ```
 -------
 ## 9. Summary
-Today is the second Module of your journey in using Earth Engine for Earth Observation.
-Today we covered filtering of image collection, extracting and plotting spectral reflectance values, and computation and display of spectral indices.
-In the Next Module, we will look into image classification and accuracy assessment.
+Today is the third Module of your journey in using Earth Engine for Earth Observation.
+Today we covered image classification and accuracy assessment.
+In the Next Module, we will look into working with drone-based images for agricultural applications.

 I hope you found this prac useful.
 I encourage you to play with the script, make changes, and make mistakes.
 A recorded video of this prac can be found on your Canvas shell.